jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 Downpour SGD is very similar to normal SGD, with two main exceptions.

 - Before the training step, the training node asynchronously pulls the parameters from the parameter server.
-We do this every $$N_{fetch}$$ times.
+We do this every $$N_{pull}$$ times.
 - After we've applied our gradient update, we also accumulate it in another tensor.
 Once we sum $$N_{push}$$ gradients, we send this accumulated gradient to the parameter server, and zero the accumulated gradients.

 In both cases, we push/pull data asynchronously, so training continues as usual (forward pass, compute loss, backprop, apply gradient update) whie we're sending data.